PROGRAMS & APPLICATIONS

-We endeavor to give each resident a private bedroom during their time at SPACE, but please keep in mind when applying with a larger group that some residents may need to share rooms.
+We endeavor to give each resident a private bedroom during their time at SPACE, but please keep in mind when applying with a larger group that some members of your group may need to share rooms.
 You most likely will be sharing a bathroom with other residents.

 What are the work spaces like?

 SPACE has ample work spaces both indoors and out.
 There are writing desks in each bedroom and large workspaces scattered throughout the historic structures on the farm.
-There is a large stage housed in our barn, an outdoor stage and a two-car garage and large chicken coop that have been converted into usable spaces.
+There is a large stage housed in our barn, an outdoor stage, a yurt, a gazebo a two-car garage and large chicken coop that have been converted into usable spaces.
 There are also acres and acres of farmland available for your use.
 Click HERE to learn more about these workspaces.

 How far away from NYC is SPACE, and how do I get there?

 Since SPACE’s founding, SPACE team members, residents and volunteers have played a major role in restoring, enlivening and preserving Ryder Farm’s structures and landscape.
 Many of these structures are now used as workspaces by SPACE’s resident artists.
 To keep this tradition and our values alive and well, we ask that all residents give back two hours of their time for each week they are on the farm.
 This give back can include participating in farming, landscaping, maintenance, building or community initiatives.
-Residents, for instance, can help with planting or harvesting, assembling flower bouquets for the farmer’s market, cleaning dishes after one of the meals, helping to prep a meal, etc. Upon a resident’s arrival, a SPACE Team member will circulate a sign-up sheet listing that week’s projects and also support residents during these give back opportunities.
+Residents, for instance, can help with planting or harvesting, assembling flower bouquets for the farmer’s market, cleaning dishes after one of the meals, helping to prep a meal, etc. Upon a resident’s arrival, a SPACE team member will circulate a sign-up sheet listing that week’s projects and also support residents during these give back opportunities.

 More questions?
 Not sure which application is right for you?